 Hill Air Force Base, United States of America

-Hill Air Force Base (IATA code: HIL) is a military air force base situated 48km north of Salt Lake City, Utah, in the US.
+Hill Air Force Base (IATA code: HIL) is a military air force base situated 48km north of Salt Lake City, Utah, US.
 HIL is owned and operated by the United States Air Force (USAF).

-It was built on a 6,698 acre site.
+It was built on a 6,698-acre site.
 It can repair, modernise and renovate aircraft's landing gear, wheels and brakes, rocket motors, air munitions and guided bombs, imagery payload, training equipment, avionics, instruments, hydraulics and software.

 Approximately 22,000 military personnel reside at the base.